 FDA Retail Tobacco Compliance Program

 The Family Smoking Prevention and Tobacco Control Act (Tobacco Control Act) became law on June 22, 2009.
 It gives the Food and Drug Administration (FDA) the authority to regulate the manufacture, distribution, and marketing of tobacco products to protect public health.
+On December 20, 2019, the act was amended raising the minimum age of sale for all tobacco products from 18 to 21 nationwide.

 The Tobacco Control Act: